madina-k/dse_mk2021/_sources/tutorial_trees.md

 There are two ways of running this tutorial:

 1. On your own computer (preferred).
-2. Experimentally, on the cloud at [https://madinak.shinyapps.io/tutorial_trees/](https://madinak.shinyapps.io/tutorial_trees/) , **available for a limited time: until Friday evening, March 19**.
+2. Experimentally, on the cloud at [https://madinak.shinyapps.io/tutorial_trees/](https://madinak.shinyapps.io/tutorial_trees/) , **available for a limited time: from March 13 until Friday evening, March 19**.

 I __strongly recommend__ the first option, meaning that you download the tutorial from [https://github.com/madina-k/DSE2021_tutorials/tree/main/tutorial_trees](https://github.com/madina-k/DSE2021_tutorials/tree/main/tutorial_trees) and __run a local version__ of the tutorial on your own computer.